Real-Time Employee Reporting -

 Eyes in the Field: The Power of Real-Time Employee Reporting

 This article is part of our Back to Basics series, which highlights fundamental principles of environmental, health, and safety management.
 The series is written for EHS professionals new to this industry, as well as experienced pros who want to keep their skills fresh.
+When it comes to safety, hindsight is often 20/20.
+Even if employees detect and report workplace hazards, trends or patterns don’t emerge until weeks or months later when reports are run.
+At best, that puts companies in a perpetual state of putting out fires.
+At worst, they’re only able to see risks and hazards after an accident happens.
+The ability of capturing and analyzing real-time employee observations and reporting, then, is the key to a safer workplace.

 What is real-time employee reporting?